octokit/octokit.js/CONTRIBUTING.md

 # How to contribute

-Support and contributions from the open source community are essential for keeping node-github up to date and always improving!
-There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining node-github in a reasonable amount of time.
+Support and contributions from the open source community are essential for keeping `@octokit/rest.js` up to date and always improving!
+There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining `@octokit/rest.js` in a reasonable amount of time.

 Please note that this project is released with a [Contributor Code of Conduct][coc].
 By participating in this project you agree to abide by its terms.